Dear Families, INFORMATION & REGISTRATION FOR 2019 CAMPS WILL BE AVAILABLE BY THE END OF OCTOBER 2018

 What are some of the field trips?

-Sprinkle parks, swimming pool, performances, theater, kids dance shows, library, museums visits and more.
+Sprinkle parks, performances, theater, kids dance shows, the zoo, Magic Ground, the library, museums and more.

 What types of dance will the kids be involved in and for how long?

-Each day the kids have 2 structured dance sessions (40 min each) and are exposed to one or two different styles of dance.
-The styles we teach are ballet, Latin dance, creative movement, modern, tap, jazz, hip hop, Bollywood and more.
-During the week the kids design their recital by selecting their favorite styles and songs that they learned to dance to.
-We will be bringing in live dance performances to the camp and we will be watching short dance movies for the kids to get inspired.
-Recital is every last Friday of the two-week session.
+Each day the kids have 2 structured dance sessions (40 min each) and are exposed to one or two different styles of dance depending on the session focus (ballet, tap, modern, Latin, Hip Hop and more).
+The kids participate in designing their recital by selecting their favorite styles and songs that they learned to dance to.

 What is the goal of the dance & learning program?

-The dance program during the summer is mainly designed to be fun but also very educational.
+Our Dance & Learning camps are designed to be fun but also very educational.
 The kids learn the different dance styles through games.
 For example, they do games where they learn to recognize the rhythm of the different dance styles.
 They use musical instruments and props like egg shakers, tambourines, scarves and magic wands to learn the music beat.
 So, we learn not only dance but we explore different styles of music and rhythm.
-Because it is hard for young kids to focus on dance for more than 80 minutes a day, we are adding many other activities such as singing & musicality, arts & crafts, outdoor time, counting, spelling, French and English lessons, science, story telling and more.
+Because it is hard for young kids to focus on dance for more than 80 minutes a day (2 sessions, 40 minutes each), we are adding many other activities such as singing & musicality, arts & crafts, outdoor time, counting, spelling, science, story telling and more.
 We’ll have an art contest every two-week session and the winner will get a prize after the session recital.
-We inspire the kids creativity by engaging them in simple science experiments and teach them how things work.
 The overall goal of the program is to continue challenging the students brains while keeping them active and having fun.

 Are there special clothing requirements?